-Paul is a visiting professor at the University of Richmond and has written extensively on economic models of the UK economy.
-He has also written or contributed to numerous articles on macroeconomic models, business cycles and exchange rates.
-He achieved his PhD in macroeconomic modelling at the University of Warwick in 1990, where he had worked as a full-time researcher for the previous ten years.
+Paul has a wide range of interests in economic and financial policy, with posts including a Senior Associate at the Cambridge University Institute of Sustainability Leadership; a visiting professor at the University of Richmond in London; and a member of the Systemic Policy Partnership.
+He has written and spoken extensively on diverse subjects such as business cycles, modelling of the UK economy, conditions in financial markets, central bank operations, regulatory reform and the risks arising from climate change.
+He achieved his PhD in macroeconomic modelling at the University of Warwick in 1990 where he had worked as a full-time researcher for the previous ten years.

 Peter Bishop is Deputy Chief Executive of the London Chamber of Commerce and Industry, and Deputy Chairman of the ICC World Chambers Federation International Certificate of Origin Council.
 He is a former Chairman of the ICC WCF ATA Carnet Council.